 The LAND Student Poster Session showcases the scholarly work of students or student teams.
 The projects may be complete or they may be ongoing.

-- Technology may be used: Prezi, PowerPoint, audio, video, internet, etc.
+- The following technology may be used to share the poster: Prezi, PowerPoint, audio, video, internet, etc.

 Submit the following via the official Google form:

 - The title of the proposed poster;

 - Name(s) of (co-)author(s) and their institutional affiliation;

 - A 50- to 200-word abstract (one or two paragraphs) that includes at least the following elements:

 - Brief background information on the topic for a general audience;